Áine HeneghanAssociate Professor of Music Theory

 - 2025 Moore

-Her research has been supported by various institutional grants and by awards from the American Association of University Women, the Österreichischer Austauschdienst (Austrian Academic Exchange Service), the Deutscher Akademischer Austauschdienst (German Academic Exchange Service), the Avenir Foundation (sponsors of the Arnold Schönberg Privatstiftung, Vienna), and the Irish Research Council for Humanities and Social Sciences.
+In spring 2019 she was Visiting Professor at the Universität für Musik und darstellende Kunst Wien (University of Music and Performing Arts in Vienna), while in winter 2021 she held a fellowship in the School of Historical Studies at the Institute for Advanced Study in Princeton, New Jersey.
+Her research has also been supported by fellowships from the American Association of University Women, the Österreichischer Austauschdienst (Austrian Academic Exchange Service), the Deutscher Akademischer Austauschdienst (German Academic Exchange Service), and the Irish Research Council for Humanities and Social Sciences.

-Born in Mayo in the west of Ireland, Heneghan devoted many years to playing the Irish harp.
-She toured extensively with Comhaltas Ceoltóirí Éireann, taught at numerous summer schools, and won the All-Ireland (Fleadh Cheoil na hÉireann), Pan-Celtic International, and other major harp competitions.
-She is now active as a judge at traditional Irish music festivals.
+Born in Mayo in the west of Ireland, she devoted many years to playing the Irish harp.
+She toured extensively with Comhaltas Ceoltóirí Éireann, taught at numerous summer schools, and received prizes at the Fleadh Cheoil na hÉireann, Pan-Celtic International, and other major harp competitions.

 Áine Heneghan completed her Ph.D. at the University of Dublin, Trinity College, and is now Associate Professor of Music Theory at the University of Michigan.

 “‘Da mihi manum’: An Irish Arcanum.”
 In Trends in World Music Analysis.
 New York: Routledge, 2021 (in press).

 “New Light on Schoenberg’s Sketching Method.”
 Journal of the Arnold Schönberg Center 17 (2020).

 “Principles of Form.”
 In The Routledge Companion to Music Theory Pedagogy, ed.
 Leigh VanHandel.
 New York: Routledge, 2020.